QED1224/Toontown-Resources/Guide.md

 #### `bonus`

-There are two possible sources of bonus: multiple hits on the same cog and the Lured Ratio.
+There are two possible sources of bonus: PrevHits and the Lured Ratio.

-The former is simply 20 * [number of previous hits in the current round], given that the **previous attack hit**, **the previous was not the same track as the current** and one of the following is true:
+PrevHits is `simply 20 * [number of previous hits in the current round]`, given that the **previous attack hit**, **the previous was not the same track as the current** and one of the following is true:

 - the *previous* attack affected the group; or
 - the *current* attack affects the group; or
 - the *current* and *previous* attacks affect the same target.

-The latter is calculated like so:
+The Lured Ratio is calculated like so:

 ```python
 luredRatio = ([number of cogs lured] / [total cogs]) * 100